googlefonts/googlefonts.github.io/gf-guide/build.md

 ## Useful tools

-Unfortunately, the Builder yet can’t do everything.
-You will have to use a external bash script in these cases:
+Unfortunately, the Builder can’t do everything yet.
+You will have to use an external bash script in these cases:

 -   To slice a variable font. use **[Fonttools’ varLib instancer](https://fonttools.readthedocs.io/en/latest/varLib/instancer.html)**.
 -   To generate `WOFF`. use **[homebrew webfont tools](https://github.com/bramstein/homebrew-webfonttools)**.